 Book your trip to Jacksonville, today!

-The Carnival Organization of Jacksonville, Inc. (“COOJI”), is a non-profit organization dedicated to increasing awareness, understanding, open dialogue, and appreciation of Caribbean people and our culture on the First Coast.
+The Jacksonville Caribbean Carnival, is a non-profit organization dedicated to increasing awareness, understanding, open dialogue, and appreciation of Caribbean people and our culture on the First Coast.

-COOJI aims to: Provide a forum to showcase and promote Caribbean owned businesses and professionals on the First Coast Promote Caribbean art, dance, music, theater, and cuisine on the First Coast.
+Jacksonville Caribbean Carnival aims to: Provide a forum to showcase and promote Caribbean owned businesses and professionals on the First Coast.
+Promote Caribbean art, dance, music, theater, and cuisine on the First Coast.
 Establish a scholarship fund to provide academic scholarships to students of Caribbean descent on the First Coast.
 Provide education and information on the various Caribbean nations including history, current day-to-day life, and opportunities for individuals and businesses on the First Coast to develop cross-cultural relationships within these nations.
+Create a School teaching steel drum playing, parade costume design and making for the Jacksonville community.
 Be recognized by the City of Jacksonville as a leader in the community bringing individuals together and promoting multi-cultural awareness.

 Jennia White – Secretary